beelzetron/okd_demo_dockerfile/README.md

 # OKD PHP Demo Application

-This repo contains a simple `index.php` file that launches `phpinfo()` functions to show that is running inside a container.
+This repo contains a simple `index.php` file that shows some infos about the container it is running on.

 The `Dockerfile` is present as well.